nest/nest-simulator/doc/htmldoc/installation/docker.rst

 In any case, this will download the docker image with the pre-installed NEST master from https://hub.docker.com/r/nest/nest-simulator and start it.
-After booting an URL is presented.
+After booting, a URL is presented.
 Click on it or copy it to your browser.
 Voilá Jupyter notebook starts from the docker image.

 You can update the image with: